Amossonny/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 The script printf "%0.2f\n" $NUM, formats the value of the variable $NUM as a floating-point number with two decimal places The script printf "%x\n" $DECIMAL, is used to format and print a decimal number as a hexadecimal (base 16) value The script tr 'A-Za-z' 'N-ZA-Mn-za-m', is a simple example of using the tr command to perform character translation or substitution
+The script -d" " - - | cut -d " " -f 1 is a pipeline that combines the paste and cut commands to manipulate and extract specific fields from the input